istio/istio.io/content/en/docs/ambient/architecture/traffic-redirection/index.md

 Data will now enter and leave the pod network namespace encrypted.
 Every pod in the mesh has the ability to enforce mesh policy and securely encrypt traffic, even though the user application running in the pod has no awareness of either.

-Here’s a diagram to illustrate how encrypted traffic flows between pods in the ambient mesh in the new model:
+This diagram illustrates how encrypted traffic flows between pods in the ambient mesh in the new model:

 {{< image width="100%"
     link="./traffic-flows-between-pods-in-ambient.svg"